 Sarah Malkhin began working at the farm, serving as a homemaker for the entire collective.
 Her enormous capabilities were fully engaged and she worked until she was exhausted; nevertheless, she was critical of the fact that she was not given an opportunity to exploit her capabilities to the full.

 She was asked to help in the hospital established in Zikhron Ya’akov by Dr. Hillel Joffe (1864–1936), who specialized in treating the halutzim who were victims of the malaria epidemic that struck the Galilee.
 Malkhin worked there with great dedication.
 Later she was an itinerant laborer, wandering from place to place and never settling anywhere.
-She made an especial contribution to the agricultural-training farm for young women which was added to the Kinneret moshavah in 1912 and directed by Hannah Maisel-Shohat, who asked Malkhin to join the staff of the farm.
-Maisel-Shohat thought that Malkhin, as a veteran laborer, was a perfect personal example and guide for the young women who came on aliyah a few years after her.
+She made an special contribution to the agricultural-training farm for young women which was added to the Kinneret moshavah in 1912 and directed by Hannah Maisel-Shohat, who asked Malkhin to join the staff of the farm.
+Maisel-Shohat thought that Malkhin, as a veteran laborer, was a perfect personal example and guide for the young women who made aliyah a few years after her.
 At the agricultural school Malkhin met and became a close friend of the poet Rahel Bluwstein and joined the group who instigated the “great rebellion” of the women of the Second Aliyah.
-She formed an especial relationship with Deganyah, the first kevuzah, founded in 1909 by seven wage-earners from the Kinneret farm.
-Under the aegis of the Zionist Organization Kinneret was run by a clerk who regarded the Second Aliyah pioneers as wage-earners rather than trainees and preferred the cheaper, more experienced and more pliable Arab laborers.
-After a strike broke out, Arthur Ruppin (1876–1943), director of the Zionist Organization’s Palestine office, suggested allocating to the group of seven land east of the Jordan, where they then founded Deganyah.
-The first settlement to be organized under the principles of a collective settlement, Deganyah became known as “the mother of the kevuzot.”
-Malkhin was at first attracted to the Deganyah group, but although she initially wanted to make this her home, her radicalism and restlessness led her to drift between Kinneret, Merhavyah (founded in 1911) and other places.

-Their plan was implemented when economic assistance reached the Yishuv in Palestine from the United States through the diplomatic efforts of Henry Morgenthau Sr. (1856–1946) the U.S. ambassador to Turkey (1913–1916) and the Zionists in the population suggested that the aid not be distributed in the manner of the traditional “halukkah” (distribution) welfare payments, but should instead be used to organize work that would provide an income for the laborers, in return for farming or other public work.
-A number of such groups of laborers, established in places such as Kinneret, Ben Shemen (founded 1906), Merhavyah and Petah Tikvah, received tools, seeds and plots of land.
+Their plan was implemented when economic assistance reached Palestine from the United States through the diplomatic efforts of Henry Morgenthau Sr. (1856–1946), the U.S. ambassador to Turkey (1913–1916), and the Zionists in the population suggested that the aid not be distributed in the manner of the traditional “Pre-Zionist era system whereby Diaspora Jews financed the Jewish communities in the holy cities of Erez Israel.halukkah” (distribution) welfare payments, but should instead be used to organize work that would provide an income for the laborers, in return for farming or other public work.
+A number of such groups of laborers, established in places such as Kinneret, Ben Shemen (founded 1906), Merhavyah, and Petah Tikvah, received tools, seeds and plots of land.
 Sarah Malkhin was active in establishing and instructing these groups.

 An attempt to establish settlements and groups of women only was undertaken during the dramatic years of the famine in the country (1915–1917).
 The women, who were unclear as to whether their projects would become permanent features or whether they would prove to be only temporary responses to the situation, turned to Malkhin for advice, but there is no trace of her reply.
 Meanwhile, the arrival of new Third Aliyah immigrants (1919–1923) made it clear that training camps (hakhsharot) needed to be established to prepare the new women immigrants for agricultural work and that these hakhsharot would be directed and managed by the handful of experienced women agricultural laborers of the Second Aliyah.